Ali Mazrui: Academic career

 Mazrui taught at the University of Michigan until 1989, when he took a two-year leave of absence to accept the Albert Schweitzer professorship at SUNY Binghamton.
-Mazrui's departure from U of M was no less eventful than his departure from Makerere.
+Mazrui's departure from University of Michigan was no less eventful than his departure from Makerere.
 Mazrui announced his resignation from the University of Michigan on 29 May 1991.
-Leading up to this point, there had been a highly publicized bidding war between U of M and SUNY.
-Reportedly, SUNY offered Mazrui a $500,000 package which included a $105,000 salary (as compared to his $71,500 salary at U of M) as well as the funds for three professors of Mazrui's choosing, three graduate assistants, a secretary, and travel expenses.
+Leading up to this point, there had been a highly publicized bidding war between University of Michigan and SUNY.
+Reportedly, SUNY offered Mazrui a $500,000 package which included a $105,000 salary (as compared to his $71,500 salary at University of Michigan) as well as the funds for three professors of Mazrui's choosing, three graduate assistants, a secretary, and travel expenses.
 The University of Michigan reportedly matched this offer, but Mazrui decided it was too little too late.
-He stated that he was unconvinced by U of M's commitment to the study of political science in the third world.
+He stated that he was unconvinced by University of Michigan's commitment to the study of political science in the third world.
 Both governor Mario Cuomo from New York and Governor James Blanchard from Michigan gave Mazrui personal calls to convince him to choose the university in their states.
 The whole affair sparked questions about the commodification as well as the celebrity of university professors.

-His departure also caused a conversation about racial diversity at the University of Michigan; a conversation he had not been a huge part of for the fifteen years while he was on the U of M campus.
+His departure also caused a conversation about racial diversity at the University of Michigan; a conversation he had not been a huge part of for the fifteen years while he was on the University of Michigan campus.
 In spite of the University of Michigan's efforts to retain Ali Mazrui, James Duderstadt, the president of the university at the time, came under heavy fire for not being proactive enough in the retention of an esteemed Black professor.
 Mazrui had been hired in 1974, while the university was under heavy criticism, especially from the second Black Action Movement, for not keeping its promises for diversity in the student body and among the faculty.
-In contrast, Duderstadt argued that, by 1989, the University was doing a much better job of diversifying.
+In contrast, Duderstadt argued that, by 1989, the university was doing a much better job of diversifying.
 They had added 45 minority faculty that year, 13 more than the year before and the College of Literature, Science and the Arts had seen "skyrocketing minority recruitment."
 Even still there was a worry that the university was focusing only on recruiting minorities, and not on making them stick around.